Step-by-step U.S. mortgage guide

 We’ll help you choose the best mortgage for your personal situation, then guide you through the process.
 Put our decade of cross-border experience to work for you today!

 The RBC Bank mortgage process

 The process of buying a home in the U.S. is quite different from the one you may be used to in Canada.
-Our dedicated team of Cross-Border Mortgage Specialists provides expert advice and works hand-in-hand with you through every step of the process.1
+Our dedicated team of Cross-Border Mortgage Advisors provides expert advice and works hand-in-hand with you through every step of the process.1

 Before you start looking for your U.S. home, you’ll want to get pre-qualified so you’ll know how much you may be qualified to borrow.
 Pre-qualification also provides you with a clear picture of what your monthly mortgage payments may be, so that you can search for your new home with confidence.
 Your U.S. real estate agent will most likely ask if you are pre-qualified, so it helps to be prepared.
 We can easily help you pre-qualify for a mortgage by simply having you provide us with some basic information about your income, assets, and credit.
 We’ll pull your credit report and provide you with a pre-qualification letter so you can get shopping!

 Considering purchasing property in the U.S.?
 We recommend contacting an RBC Bank Cross-Border Mortgage Specialist to pre-qualify even before you begin house hunting – say around 60 to 90 days before you plan to close.

 Be mindful that in the U.S., it can take about 45 days or more (depending on your personal situation) for loan processing after you’ve found your property and have a sales contract.
 Here are the steps.